ministryofjustice/security-guidance/docs/secure-disposal-of-it-public-and-private-cloud.md

 ## NCSC on sanitisation and disposal of cloud assets

-MoJ asset owners or administrators **should** be confident that:
+asset owners or administrators be confident that:

 -   All data stored in a cloud service are erased when resources are moved or re-provisioned, when the resources are no longer required, or when the asset owner requests or carries out the erasure of the data.

--   Storage media that has held MoJ data is sanitised or securely destroyed at the end of its life.
+-   Storage media that has held data is sanitised or securely destroyed at the end of its life.

 **Note:** For more information on this approach, refer to NCSC guidance on the [sanitisation of cloud assets](https://www.ncsc.gov.uk/collection/cloud-security/implementing-the-cloud-security-principles/asset-protection-and-resilience#sanitisation).

 ### Equipment destruction

-MoJ asset owners or administrators **shall** ensure that for all data stored in a cloud service:
+asset owners or administrators ensure that for all data stored in a cloud service:

--   All equipment containing MoJ data, credentials, or configuration information for the service is identified at the end of its life and before it is recycled.
+-   All equipment containing data, credentials, or configuration information for the service is identified at the end of its life and before it is recycled.

 -   Any components containing sensitive data are sanitised, removed, or destroyed.